erizov/Professor/semester_1/lecture_01_sorting_fundamentals/selection_sort/README.md

 ### Application

 5. Can you implement Selection Sort from memory without looking at the code?
-6. What real-world problem could you solve using Selection Sort?
+6. What real-world problem could youaddresse using Selection Sort?

 ### Debugging

 7. What are the most common mistakes when implementing Selection Sort?
-8. How would you test your Selection Sort implementation?
+8. How would you test your Selection Sort deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization